-ORI 101 & 102
+ORI 101 and ORI 102

-First Year Experience -2 credit hours.
-Two courses assisting new students in making a satisfactory adjustment to the collegiate environment.
-Topics include, but are not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career preparedness, student life, financial aid, money management, and Service Learning.
+First Year Experience - 2 credit hours.
+ORI 101 and ORI 102 assist new students in making a satisfactory adjustment to the collegiate environment.
+The course curriculum includes, but is not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career preparedness, student life, financial aid, money management, and Service Learning.
 Entering freshmen and new transfer students who enter AAMU with fewer than 30 semester credit hours are required to register for these courses.
 These courses are mandatory for graduation.
-Students who are 27 years of age or older, may opt to enroll in ORI 101 & 102 as independent study courses.
+Students who are 27 years of age or older, may opt to enroll in ORI 101 and 102 as independent study courses.